Onto0/ai-response/README.md

 # Discord Typing Bot (GPT-2 Powered)
 ## **I WILL NOT HELP YOU WITH ANYTHING**

-This script generates text using GPT-2 and types it out in Discord or any text field by simulating keyboard inputs.
+This script generates text using GPT-2 and types it out in any text field you are selected on by simulating keyboard inputs.
 The goal?
 Send ridiculous AI-generated messages automatically.

 ---